 You can start drawing the handle once the cup component is finished.

-Now, the cup component doesn’t necessarily needs to end exactly at the same price where it started, but it needs to be near that price zone.
+Now, the cup component doesn’t necessarily need to end exactly at the same price where it started, but it needs to be near that price zone, or price target.
 Once you see the price moving away from the cup in a tight range you can start looking to draw the handle.

 Next, we need to figure out an entry technique, which brings us to the next step of the Cup and Handle trading strategy.